 Some commentators (e.g. 1,2,3,4,5,6) have become worried that the first summer instance of an ice-free Arctic – what some have termed a “Blue Ocean Event” – will happen very soon, and will lead to a rapid increase in global warming and extreme weather through positive feedbacks that could even end in ‘runaway’ warming.
 In this first post of climatetippingpoint.info‘s new Fact-Check series, we investigate whether these claims add up.

 First let’s take a look at what the Arctic summer sea ice (ASSI) trends are in recent time.
 In our backgrounder on Arctic feedbacks, we explored how ASSI extent had declined in the last couple of decades, and how this is linked to the ice-albedo feedback.
-Here’s the latest data on ASSI extent:
+Here’s the data on ASSI extent until 2018:

 It’s clear that ASSI is still in decline relative to pre-2007 norms, not only in extent but also in thickness and presence of multi-year ice (the most stable kind), and that this decline is almost entirely caused by human-driven warming.
 It’s also true that this is happening quicker than the IPCC (Intergovernmental Panel on Climate Change) originally projected: